Skip to main content

 Are you better off with a savings account?

-The chance of each £1 bond winning a prize of any value in the monthly draw is a paltry 1 in 22,000.
+The chance of each £1 bond winning a prize of any value in the monthly draw is currently one in 23,000.
 Savings and Isa accounts, on the other hand, offer guaranteed interest on your deposits.

 Many savings products allow you to open with less than £1,000, so they might be a better option for people who don't have a huge lump sum to invest.